 Here we don’t want to encourage the consumption of alcohol, but let’s be honest: there is no Erasmus party without beer, sangria or cocktails.
 And to be even more honest: in some countries alcohol is not that cheap, especially for penniless students.
 So a more convenient option – that also allows you to control the quality and quantity of the alcohol you consume – is to enjoy a dinner at home with friends and to have some home-made drinks before going out, avoiding to drink at pubs/discos.

 The ESNcard is the membership card of the Erasmus Student Network (ESN).
 It gives you access to all the services offered by ESN and all its partners.
-With the ESNcard, you will enjoy plenty of discounts – housing, sport, food, bars, etc.- all over Europe.
-Discover here how the ESNcard works and all the discounts available with it.
+With the ESNcard, you will enjoy plenty of discounts all over Europe – housing, sport, food, bars, etc. Discover here how the ESNcard works and all the discounts available with it.

 If you are one of those students who spend many hours attending lessons or studying at the university library and who use the room just overnight, sharing a room (and not only the flat) could be a valid option.
 Yes, it may not be for everyone, but if you are a bit flexible it is a good opportunity to save money and to build some special friendship.